 Well, this month I determined that I was going to do better!
 We usually budget a little bit more than $50 a week now that we have two kids but for this month we decided to challenge ourselves.
 So, I’m working with a $50 weekly grocery budget for the month, trying to come in a little under $50 when possible!

 Check out some of my other meal plans + grocery lists here: $50 Week Two // $50 Week Three (low-carb) // $50 Week Four (no oven) // $60 Week One // $60 Week Two // $65 Meal Plan // $75 Meal Plan // $80 Meal Plan // 5 Meals for $40 // $120 Two-Week Meal Plan

 Keep in mind that when I say grocery budget I truly mean just that.
 This does not include any paper products or anything like that.
 We budget those types of items separately.

 To simplify my meal planning, I mainly plan for dinners and just keep some basic items on hand for breakfasts and lunches.
-(For help with your meal planning/grocery shopping, check out this post and snag my free grocery list printable!)
+(For help with your meal planning/grocery shopping, check out this post or snag my free grocery list printable here!)

 Below is our menu for last week!